-1 This shall include money committed to the LEP but paid into the Accountable Body's bank account to be invested at the LEP's direction, any commercial funds which it has generated and legacy funds generated from investments, but not including the value of any assets which it holds.
+&lt;sup>1 This shall include money committed to the LEP but paid into the Accountable Body's bank account to be invested at the LEP's direction, any commercial funds which it has generated and legacy funds generated from investments, but not including the value of any assets which it holds.
 It shall also not include funds which the LEP has a role in allocating but does not currently commit such as European Structural and Investment Funds.

-follows its guidance in relation to best practice in the way we run our organisation and make our decisions.
+Coast to Capital's governance and assurance mechanisms have been designed to be compliant with the Government's National Local Growth Assurance Framework and follows its guidance in relation to best practice in the way we run our organisation and make our decisions.
 This demonstrates our absolute commitment to public accountability.
 Coast to Capital is predominantly publicly funded and therefore we have a legal duty to be transparent and accountable for the public money we spend.
 Our commitment is to demonstrating that a transparent and robust decision-making process is at the heart of everything we do.